go-redsync/redsync/README.md

 	})
 	pool := goredis.NewPool(client) // or, pool := redigo.NewPool(...)

-	// Create an instance of redisync to be used to obtain a mutual exclusion
+	// Create an instance of redsync to be used to obtain a mutual exclusion
 	// lock.
 	rs := redsync.New(pool)